 Macro Context

 The US Dollar Index (DXY) continues to hover near the 99 level after last week's slide, providing a tailwind for gold.
 However, that rally has stalled in overnight trading as Asian liquidity thins.
 US Treasury yields remain subdued, with the 10-year yield hovering around 3.85%, offering no fresh catalyst for a breakout.
-The Federal Reserve is still in focus, but no major speeches are scheduled today.
-Geopolitical tensions remain elevated in Eastern Europe, but the market has priced in much of the risk premium.
+Over the past week, gold price moves have closely tracked U.S. real yields and dollar direction; markets have already priced in a June rate cut, which has kept a floor under bids.
+But without fresh dovish signals and no FOMC speakers on today's calendar, buyers are stepping back.
+Geopolitical tensions remain elevated in Eastern Europe, though much of the risk premium is already baked in.

 Session Outlook

 The Asian session typically sees lower volume, and today is no exception.
 Expect range-bound price action between $4,512 and $4,559 as traders wait for US jobless claims later in the day.
+Liquidity-driven whipsaws are common in this window, so chasing small breakouts before London opens rarely works.
 The lack of major data from Asia keeps gold in a consolidation pattern.
-Patience is key — chasing moves in thin liquidity often leads to whipsaws.
+Patience is key — waiting for a clear test of either boundary will define the next leg.

 Technical Analysis